sendgrid/sendgrid-ruby/USAGE.md

 ```
 ## Retrieve the monthly email statistics for a single subuser

-**This endpoint allows you to retrive the monthly email statistics for a specific subuser.**
+**This endpoint allows you to retrieve the monthly email statistics for a specific subuser.**

 While you can always view the statistics for all email activity on your account, subuser statistics enable you to view specific segments of your stats for your subusers.
 Emails sent, bounces, and spam reports are always tracked for subusers.
 Unsubscribes, clicks, and opens are tracked if you have enabled the required settings.